In hard times, we choose courage, creativity, and community—this is how we thrive.

-The thoughts and feelings that come up these days, of intense disparaging and abuse of power, cannot be any different from those experienced by our Ancestors.
+The thoughts and feelings that come up these days, of intense disparaging and abuse of power, cannot be any different from those experienced by our foreMothers, Fathers, and Ancestors.

-We are clear, at least those of us who see the formation of paramilitary-style units under federal agencies like ICE echoes historical patterns such as slave patrols in the 18th and 19th centuries, which were precursors to modern policing in the U.S. These patrols enforced racial hierarchies and property laws, much like how ICE has been used to inforce exclusionary immigration policies.
+We are clear, at least those of us who see the formation of paramilitary-style units under federal agencies like ICE, echoing historical patterns such as slave patrols in the 18th and 19th centuries, which were precursors to modern policing in the U.S. These patrols enforced racial and gender hierarchies and property laws, much like how ICE has been used to enforce exclusionary immigration policies.

-Dismantling Institutions: The erosion of public systems—healthcare, education, food security—mirrors neoliberal strategies from the late 20th century, where privatization and deregulation disproportionately harmed marginalized communities.
+The erosion of public systems—healthcare, education, food security—mirrors Neo-liberal strategies from the late 20th century, where privatization and deregulation disproportionately harmed marginalized communities.
 What’s new is the overt racialized framing of these rollbacks.

 Ancestral Resonance

-Cycles of Resistance: From Reconstruction to the Civil Rights Movement to Standing Rock, each generation has faced backlash, or I should say WHITE-LASH, after gains.
+From Reconstruction to the Civil Rights Movement to Standing Rock, each generation has faced backlash after gains.
 What’s different now is the digital terrain—how resistance and repression both play out online and offline.
+The tremendous amount of fear, othering, and dehumanization on both sides of the aisle is encouraged and mimicked in everyday life expressions on most social media platforms.

-Spiritual Grounding: In traditions THAT CONNECT YOU TO YOUR WHOS AND WHO YOU ARE, Prayer, meditation, appreciation of a higher power, for me and many others, it is Santería and other Afro-Caribbean cosmologies.
+Spiritual Grounding: That connects you to your wholeness, Prayer, meditation, and appreciation of a higher power.
 Ancestors are not just remembered—they are active participants in guiding justice.

 This moment may call for ritual, storytelling, and communal healing as much as the policy and protest we are partaking in and experiencing throughout the Nation.